 Cord blood & cord tissue

-Losing your milk teeth is a natural part of growing up.
+Losing your baby or milk teeth is a natural part of growing up.
 On average, children in the UK lose 12 milk teeth between the ages of 5 and 10.
-These milk teeth are gradually replaced by adult teeth, which they will keep for the rest of their lives.
+These milk teeth are gradually replaced by adult teeth, which they keep for the rest of their lives.

-Losing milk teeth is a non-invasive process that children even look forward to as a sign of growing up.
-Many adults look back to their first visit from the tooth fairy with fond memories, but now the loss of milk teeth has become far more exciting than the expectation of a 50p coin under the pillow.
+Losing milk teeth is a natural and non-invasive process that plenty of children even look forward to as a sign of growing up.
+Many adults look back to their first visit from the tooth fairy with fond memories.
+Now the loss of milk teeth has become far more exciting than the expectation of a 50p coin under the pillow.

 Stem cell therapy is taking the medical world by storm.
-The ability to rebuild parts of the human body in a lab in order to replace tissue, tendons, bones and even organs with organic matter that is a perfect match to the individual patient is a real medical breakthrough.
+The ability to rebuild parts of the human body in a lab to replace tissue, tendons, bones, and even organs with organic matter that’s a perfect match for the individual patient is a real medical breakthrough.
 Use this guide to learn all about stem cell teeth banking.

 What is tooth stem cell banking?

-You may have heard of it from your health care provider or even another parent.
-However, you aren’t sure about what the term actually means, or why it’s important to bank your child’s baby teeth, or even how and where to do it.
+You may have heard of tooth stem cell banking from your healthcare provider or another parent.
+However, you aren’t sure about what the term means, why it’s important to bank your child’s baby teeth, or even how and where to do it.

-Storing stem cells derived from teeth for future medical use is a fairly new practice, although banking cord blood (also a rich source of stem cells) has been around for longer, not to mention the usage of stem cells in bone marrow transplants.
+Storing stem cells derived from teeth for future medical use is a fairly new practice.
+But banking cord blood (also a rich source of stem cells) has been around for longer, not to mention the use of stem cells in bone marrow transplants.

 Still not quite sure what any of the terms mean?
-This guide aims to explain what they are, and to take you through medical tooth storage, from start to finish.
+This guide explains what they are and takes you through medical tooth storage from start to finish.

 What is a stem cell?

 Stem cells are the body’s building blocks.
-They are able to multiply themselves to create new cells and change into whichever type of cell the body needs.
+They can multiply themselves to create new cells and change into whichever type of cell the body needs.
 Skin cells can form other skin cells, blood cells divide into other blood cells.
-A single cell from a child’s milk tooth is capable of adapting itself to become bone, muscle, tendons, skin, nerves and cartilage.
+A single cell from a child’s milk tooth can adapt itself to become bone, muscle, tendons, skin, nerves, and cartilage.

 Stem cells are also able to reproduce themselves into cells capable of growing into any other cell in the body under certain conditions – almost like blank slates.
 This has led to a lot of promising research into regenerative medicine.
-It means advances into treating illnesses such as diabetes, Crohn’s disease, Parkinson’s and spinal cord injuries, to name just a few.
+It means advances in treating illnesses such as diabetes, Crohn’s disease, Parkinson’s, and spinal cord injuries.

-The treatment process when using stem cells is similar to blood marrow transplant.
+The treatment process using stem cells is like a bone marrow transplant.
 A stem cell transplant allows your body to grow healthy cells stemming from the original to repair or replace damaged ones.

-Typically, stem cells are harvested from umbilical cord blood from newborns and from milk teeth in children, although they can be found in adults as well.
-They are located in a few places across the human body, but exist in greater numbers in dental pulp, thereby ensuring better viability when the time comes to retrieve them.
+Typically, stem cells are taken from umbilical cord blood and tissue from newborns and children’s milk teeth – although they can be harvested from adult teeth too.
+Stem cells are in a few places across the human body but exist in greater numbers in dental pulp.
+This ensures better viability when the time comes to retrieve them.

 Harvesting stem cells

-Aside from ensuring that your child has healthy cells to fall back on later in life, the same stem cells will also be able to help blood-related family should they fall ill with life-threatening diseases.
+Saving stem cells from baby teeth ensures your child has healthy cells to fall back on later in life.
+The same stem cells will also be able to help blood-related family should they fall ill with life-threatening diseases.

 Can baby teeth stem cells be used to heal and repair from illness?

 Stem cells from baby teeth can be used in stem cell therapy after they’ve been harvested once scientists can get them to multiply into enough cells to start building tissue.
-This medical technique is on the rise as more research is being carried out into exactly how far it could progress the course of medicine.
+This medical technique is on the rise as more research is carried out into exactly how far it could progress the course of medicine.

-The extraordinary power of stem cells to transform themselves into other cells within the body means that the possibilities will only continue to increase as more research is conducted.
+The extraordinary power of stem cells to transform themselves into other cells within the body means the possibilities could continue to increase as more research is conducted.

 Store a tooth UK

-Storing your child’s milk teeth will give them the best chances should they need stem cell therapy in the future.
-As this field of medicine grows and develops, the possibilities for the power of stem cells to cure more and more conditions will only increase.
-The knowledge that your child’s stem cells are already stored will give you peace of mind, knowing that, should your child be injured or develop a serious condition, you’ve done everything you can to give them the best shot at stem cell therapy.
+Knowing your child’s stem cells are already stored will give you peace of mind.
+Rest assured that should your child be injured or develop a serious condition, you’ve done everything you can to give them the best shot at stem cell therapy.

-There are no guarantees, but having the stem cell teeth stored and ready to use will give your child the best fighting chance if the doctors think that stem cell therapy is a viable treatment.
+There are no guarantees, but soring baby teeth for stem cells so they’re ready to use could give your child the best fighting chance if the doctors think stem cell therapy is a viable treatment.

 Why do we use stem cells in teeth?

 Stem cells collected from teeth are just as viable as those sourced from bone marrow.
-Seeing as everybody loses teeth anyway, it is an excellent way of banking stem cells for your child and your family as a whole and storing them, in case anything should happen in the future.
+Everybody loses teeth naturally anyway, so it’s an excellent and non-invasive way of banking stem cells for your child and your family for future use in case anything should happen in the coming years.

 Baby teeth storage

-Tooth banks are a type of medical storage unit which takes in teeth from donors all across the country.
-There are laboratories onsite which process the teeth and extract the stem cells before making sure that they are ready for storage.
-The tooth bank will then take care of the milk teeth stem cell storage so that the cells are ready to use should you ever need them.
+Tooth banks are a type of medical storage unit that takes teeth from donors across the UK.
+Onsite laboratories process the teeth and extract the stem cells before making sure they’re ready for storage.
+The tooth bank will then take care of the milk teeth stem cell storage so that the cells are ready to use if you need them.

 How do you extract stem cells from a tooth?